Toby16/system_engineering-devops/GIT/0_Create_and_setup_your_git_and_github_account.md

   $ git config --global user.email "you@example.com"
   $ git config --global user.name "username"
   ```
-* Adding the new file to giht, committing the change with message `My first commit`, and pushing to the remote server / origin.
+* Adding the new file to git, committing the change with message `My first commit`, and pushing to the remote server / origin.
   ```
-  /alx-zero-day$ git add .
+  /alx-zero_day$ git add .
-  /alx-zero-day$ git commit -m "My first commit" /alx-zero-day$ git push
+  /alx-zero_day$ git commit -m "My first commit" /alx-zero_day$ git push
   ```
   Now you've pushed your first file in your first repository.
 You can now check your repository on GitHub to see if everything's good. ⭐